npetraco/MAT301/README.md

 Website repository for MAT 301

-Visit the site at: https://npetraco.github.io/MAT301/
+visit the site at: https://npetraco.github.io/MAT301/